adamglynn14/Glynn_finalprojectAY26/README.md

 4. Use the ```d``` key to move right
 5. Use the ```t``` key to drop anchor and slow your speed significantly
 6. Survive as long as possible, once your score is zero your time is up
-7. If your score ever reaches zero, the game is over